-Watching and/or attending the lecture and lab sessions are crucial to succeeding in this class.
-It will be difficult to fully grasp the concepts if you do not watch the lectures.
+Attendance in lecture and lab is crucial to succeeding in this class.
+It will be difficult to fully grasp the concepts if you do not attend the lecture.
 There may be topics on the exams that I do not include in my notes.
 Therefore, attendance is vital to achieving a good grade.

-A final grade of IN (incomplete) is not normally given in this course except, again, under the most extraordinary and documented circumstances.
+A final grades of IN (incomplete) is not normally given in this course except, again, under the most extraordinary and documented circumstances.
 You must contact me within 48 hours of the scheduled day/time of the final exam and complete a Contract to Resolve an Incomplete Grade.